Mithgol/simteconf/README.md

 This module is a synchronous reader of <b>sim</b>ple <b>te</b>xt <b>conf</b>iguration files.
 It is called **simteconf**.

 This module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
+   * Starting from v1.0.0, simteconf requires Node.js version 4.0.0 or newer because it is rewritten in ECMAScript 2015 (ES6).
+   * You may run older versions of simteconf (that precede v1.0.0) on older Node.js versions (0.10.x or 0.12.x).
+However, those older versions of Node.js are themselves not maintained by their developers after 2016-12-31.

-It is tested against Node.js v0.10.x, Node.js v0.12.x, Node.js v4.0.x and the latest stable version of io.js.
+It is tested against Node.js v4.x, Node.js v5.x, Node.js v6.x, Node.js v7.x and the latest stable version of Node.js.

 # Installing simteconf